Klaviyo vs Mailchimp for Ecommerce: Which Is Better in 2026?

 For ecommerce brands that want to send the right message to the right person at the right time, Klaviyo's segmentation is a significant advantage.

-2. Automation and Flows
+2. Klaviyo vs Mailchimp Automation and Email Flows

 Automation is the backbone of any strong email program, and this is another area where Klaviyo excels.